 More Than Just Hot 'Air': A Legal View Of Short-Term Home-Sharing

-By William A. Brewer Founding Partner, Brewer, Attorneys & Counselors | December 30, 2018
+By William A. Brewer III Managing Partner, Brewer, Attorneys & Counselors | December 30, 2018

 For the last decade, Airbnb and the cadre of other home-sharing services have disrupted segments of the hotel industry, threatening to flip the script on market supply.
 Now, these services are poised for further growth, particularly within the super-luxury segment.
 In fact, home-sharing services are most popular among college graduates and Americans with higher incomes, according recent survey data from the non-profit Pew Research Center.